Wrongful Death Lawyer

 Pain and Suffering: Damages for the physical pain and the emotional pain the victim experienced between the time they were injured and the time they died can also be awarded in a wrongful death lawsuit.

 Punitive Damages: If the victim’s death was caused by malicious, reckless, wanton, or willful conduct on the part of the at-fault party, or by their gross negligence, then the court may allow the family to claim punitive damages.
 These damages are meant to punish the at-fault party for their behavior instead of focusing on the family’s losses.

 Contact a Wrongful Death Attorney for Assistance

 As a lawyer, we understand that no amount of money will ever make up for the death of your loved one.
 We also understand that their tragic and unexpected death can also cause devastating and overwhelming financial and emotional hardship.

 Our legal team has built a solid reputation for diligently advocating for victims’ families and obtaining financial justice for their loved one’s death.
 We will work hard to get your family the best financial outcome based on the circumstances of your case.

 Call our office today to meet with a wrongful death attorney.
-If you are in a state other than Oregon, reach out to a local attorney in your state, like a John Zaid, a wrongful death lawyer in Houston, TX, for a free and confidential case evaluation.
+If you are in a state other than Oregon, reach out to a local attorney in your state, a wrongful death lawyer, for a free and confidential case evaluation.